d-krupke/slurminade/README.md

 The general idea is that the corresponding Python-code exists on both machines, thus, the slurm-node can also call the functions of the original code if you tell if which one and what arguments to use.
 This is similar to [celery](https://github.com/celery/celery) but you do not need to install anything, just make sure the same Python-environment is available the nodes (usually the case in a proper slurm setup).

+Please check the documentation of [simple_slurm](https://github.com/amq92/simple_slurm) to get to know more about the possible parameters.
+You can also call simple_slurm directly by `srun` and `sbatch` (automatically with the configuration specified with slurminade).

 A simple script that executes a function three times on slurm-nodes could look like this:
 ```python